TITLE: Program Director

 Minimum qualifications may vary with professional field and legal/licensure requirements.

-International Education, Institute for Health Professionals, Dental, Radiology, Customized & Workforce Training, Computer Education, Instructional Programs and Centers and Newberg Center positions require a Master’s degree in Community College Administration, Student Development, Nursing, Dental Hygiene, Biological Science, Education, Business Administration or related field.
+International Education, Institute for Health Professionals, Dental, Radiology, Customized & Workforce Training, Computer Education, and Instructional Programs and Centers positions require a Master’s degree in Community College Administration, Student Development, Nursing, Dental Hygiene, Biological Science, Education, Business Administration or related field.
 Six years of progressively responsible management experience in an academic department, business, industry or post-secondary institution.

 KNOWLEDGE AND SKILLS